 Alannah Vellacott is a Bahamian marine ecologist and has recently received her Bachelor of Science in Ecology at South Dakota State University.
 Alannah was a former Bahamas Environmental Steward Scholar (BES Scholar) through Bahamas Reef Environment Educational Foundation (BREEF).
 This awarded her a full scholarship to attend the Island School in Eleuthera and participate in a paid 6month internship at the Cape Eleuthera Institute.
-Since that amazing experience, Alannah has made the rounds working and volunteering for non-profit environmental conservation organizations including the Cape Eleuthera Institute, BREEF, the Bahamas National Trust, Community Conch and The Nature Conservancy.
-A scuba diver with 14 years of experience, Alannah has participated in shark and reef health research and has also been a part of coral and conch research here in The Bahamas.
+Since then, Alannah has made the rounds working and volunteering for non-profit environmental conservation organizations including the Cape Eleuthera Institute, BREEF, the Bahamas National Trust, Community Conch and The Nature Conservancy.
+A scuba diver with 15 years of experience, Alannah has participated in shark and reef health research and has also been a part of coral and conch research here in The Bahamas.
 In the summer of 2017 Alannah was the Summer Intern for the Perry Institute.

 Alannah is currently the Research Assistant for Perry Institute for Marine Science.
 She will travel throughout the Bahamas conducting AGRRA coral reef surveys, assisting Perry Institute scientists with their projects as well as establishing coral nurseries and outplanting corals grown in already established nurseries back onto the reef for the Reverse The Decline Project.